nismod/household_microsynth/README.md

 ## Overview

+In essence, the model converts aggregate census data into a synthetic population of individual households that is consistent with census data at the specified resolution.

 The microsynthesis methodology can be split into three distinct parts: occupied households, communal residences, and unoccupied dwellings.
 The assumptions and data limitations differ for each of these and consequently the approach does too.
 See below for more detail.

+Where the category values for a specific dwelling are not known (e.g. ethnicity of unoccupied household), or are not applicable (e.g. communal residence type for a standard household), negative values are inserted into the output, with -1 indcating __unknown__ and -2 indicating __not applicable__.
+These values (deliberately) do not correspond to any census enumeration.

 ## Limitations of the input data